 Assessment of Career Programs

 As a District we have set in motion several processes for developing clearer and higher standards in career education and increased industry input in the development of those standards.
-The Monthly Career Program Compliance Report and the Quarterly Program Review are use to examine the use of skill competencies in career programs.
+Program Reviews are used to examine the use of skill competencies in career programs.
 Skill competencies are developed or adopted exclusively by individual course faculty or group(s) of faculty with industry input.
 For accredited programs competencies are provided by the appropriate accrediting body.

 Click here for more information.